dmbarbour/awelon/AboutAO.md

 * blocks `[` ... `]`
 * ambiguous structure `(`, `|`, `)`

-Pseudo-words including label text (`:foo`) and inline ABC (`%vrwlx`) don't need special reading rules, but must be recognized based on their prefix.

-Words in AO are very flexible in their structure, restricted only to enable easy parsing and printing:
+Words in AO are very flexible in their structure.
+However, words are limited to simplify parsing and printing.

 * words cannot start with `%`, `-`, or a digit
 * words cannot contain `"`, `[`, `]`, `(`, `|`, `)`
 * words cannot contain C0 or C1 control characters, SP, or DEL.

-Other than that, words are generally allowed.
-A specific programming environment might encourage a few extra constraints (e.g. so words can be used in URLs), or might unify or normalize some words, or may add a new class of pseudo-words.
-But most words should be allowed.
-Developers are permitted to use unicode whitespace outside the Latin-1 and control ranges, though it may lead to printing issues.
+A specific programming environment might have a few extra constraints, e.g. so words can be used in URLs.
+We may also unify or normalize some words, or may add a new class of pseudo-words.
+But most words should be allowed, including UTF-8.

 ### Flat Namespace

-AO doesn't use the traditional concept of modules with imports and exports.
-AO has only words with definitions in a flat, global namespace.
-The association between a word and its definition is implicit in the programming environment: *there is no syntax to define a word*.
-The set of words associated with an AO environment is called the dictionary.

-AO forbids recursive definitions.
-The dictionary must be acyclic.

-A flat namespace has many advantages, including:
+AO's namespace has no imports and exports, nor even a syntax to define words.
+All words are provided through an environment provided dictionary.
+And all words in the dictionary are available.
+There are no context-dependent words.
+This has many advantages, including:

+* words become the unit of modularity
 * no boiler-plate import/export management
-* users learn words not projects, uniform meaning
-* easier integration and communication across projects
+* common language and refactoring across projects
+* easy fit for a wiki-based programming environment
-* collisions useful for discovery, reuse, knowledge sharing
+* more opportunity for discovery, reuse, knowledge sharing
 * conflicts resolved, not avoided: dense namespace, terse code

-However, a flat namespace be annoying in cases where we desire to use the same word with different meaning for different frameworks or DSLs.
+Of course, a flat namespace can be irritating in cases where we really want words to have unambiguous, operational meaning in a particular context, such as DSLs.

-My suggestion is to shift the jargons problem to the programming environment: words related to a framework might be given a common prefix or suffix, but an editor could substitute use of color, icons, or similar when rendering.
-Similarly, auto-complete could present words using the rendered form.
-The word `doc.foo` might be presented as a brown-colored `foo` prefixed by a book icon.

-But I don't want to undermine the benefits of a flat namespace.
-Developers should be seeking to create reusable software components; even toplevel projects might be reusable microservices or widgets.
-Long term, I want a rich dictionary with hundreds of thousands of words (perhaps fifty thousand common words) that people can use to quickly build small but useful programs.
+To help address this concern, developers can use words with with prefixes or suffixes in a conventional manner.
+Then a good programming environment should be configurable to render words differently based on these conventions - leveraging style, color, icons, and hiding the repetitive bits.
+Similarly, when typing the word, the editor can help a developer select the intended meaning, leveraging awareness of typeful context.

+In general, edit-time resolution in this manner should be favored to use of AO's ambiguity feature.
+It will result in a more colorful, meaningful programming environment.

+Long term, I imagine we'll discover common features across many domains, and we might want to factor common subprograms into the more common vernacular.
+However, having project specific words based on a prefix isn't a bad way to start a new project, and the programming environment can eliminate most of the pain of doing so.

-### Documentation and Environment Extension
+### Documentation and Learning AO

 AO does not have a syntax for comments.